Use cert-manager to manage TLS certificates

 Redpanda supports both TLS and mTLS:

 • TLS, previously SSL, provides encryption for client-server communication.
-A server certificate prevents third parties from accessing data transferred between the client and server.
+A server certificate prevents third parties from accessing data transferred between the client and the server.

 • mTLS, or mutual TLS, is a protocol that authenticates both the server and the client.
 In addition to the server certificate required in TLS, mTLS also requires the client to give a certificate. mTLS is useful for environments that require additional security and only have a small number of verified clients.